 E-commerce- and transportation-focused special purpose acquisition company (SPAC) Ocelot Acquisition Corp.
 I filed its registration statement Friday with the Securities and Exchange Commission.
 The blank check company is seeking to raise $250 million through an initial public offering.

 In 2020, Ocelot invested in Lone Star Overnight, a parcel delivery company with service in the Southwest and in 2019 it made an investment in last-mile provider Scoobeez (OTC: SCBZ).
 Lone Star Overnight was sold to another Ocelot-owned company, WeDo Logistics, in November.
-WeDo is also listed as the holding company for Scoobeez, which filed for bankruptcy in 2019.
+WeDo is also the holding company for Scoobeez, which filed for bankruptcy in 2019.
 Scoobeez is still operating today.

 The filing says the new entity eyes acquisitions in the “e-commerce, transportation and logistics and logistics technology industries” and notes its management team’s experience in the space as a plus.